 How Rigid Should Your Baby’s Nap Schedule Be?

-We talk a lot here at the Baby Sleep Site™ about how all babies are different (that’s why we don’t believe in any one-size-fits-all solutions for baby sleep problems!)
-Here’s something else we believe: parents are different, too!
+We talk a lot here at the Baby Sleep Site™ about how all babies are different (that’s why we don’t believe in one-size-fits-all solutions for baby sleep problems!)
+Here’s something else we believe… Parents are different, too!
 Talk to 10 different sets of moms and dads, and you’ll likely uncover a variety of parenting methods and philosophies.
 It’s our belief that this diversity is a good thing.
 It keeps life interesting!

 These differences among parents often extend to the ways that moms and dads handle schedules — particularly, how they handle daytime nap schedules.
 Some parents are schedule-oriented, “Type A” folks.
 These parents like to create firm schedules and then stick to them whenever possible.
 They tend to thrive on predictability and routine.
 (Full disclosure: I fall squarely into this category!)